The Baldwin School: Academics

-College Matriculation
+College matriculation

 100% of graduates go on to college, with average SAT scores of 1410 and average ACT scores of 31.

 Athletics

-There are 16 athletic sports and more than 35 teams at Baldwin.
+Baldwin has 16 athletic sports and more than 35 teams.
 The Baldwin School competes in the Inter-Academic League, most commonly known as the Inter-Ac, and is a member of the Pennsylvania Independent Schools Athletic Association.

-Interscholastic varsity sports are Basketball, Cross-Country, Field Hockey, Golf, Indoor Track, Lacrosse, Rowing, Soccer, Softball, Squash, Swimming and Diving, Tennis, and Volleyball.
+Interscholastic varsity sports are basketball, cross-country, field hockey, golf, indoor track, lacrosse, rowing, soccer, softball, squash, swimming and diving, tennis, and volleyball.

 Baldwin has tennis, softball, squash, and lacrosse teams.

 Squash

 Baldwin is best known for its squash program.
-Each class regularly consists of a couple nationally ranked squash players, many of whom compete internationally.
+Each class regularly contains a couple of nationally ranked squash players, many of whom compete internationally.
 Baldwin's longstanding rival in squash has been Greenwich Academy in Connecticut.
 In 2015, the upper school team defeated Greenwich in the US Squash Championships at Trinity College.
 The school's middle school team won the national championship against Greenwich in 2016 and 2018.
 The upper school team again faced Greenwich in the 2018 national championships, but lost 1–6.
 However, in 2019, Baldwin was able to defeat Greenwich 5–2 in the national championships.
-This ended a 3-year streak of Greenwich being the reigning national champions.
+This ended a three-year streak of Greenwich being the reigning national champions.